BilalGhori/Stochastic-Resonance/README.md

 # Stochastic-Resonance
-Stochastic Resonance in a two-compartment Hippocampal pyramidal cell model.
+Emergence of stochastic resonance in a two-compartment hippocampal pyramidal neuron model